 X-Plane brands itself as the most “realistic feeling” flight simulator, especially for General Aviation flying.
 The default aircraft and avionics suite are fairly high in fidelity and scenery enhancements are crowd-sourced, thanks to a large and active freeware development community.
-Between MSFS, P3D, and X-Plane, our opinion is that X-Plane offers the best "out of the box" experience for serious flight simmers, as of 2021.
-In addition to our 10% off discount for FSA Captains, you’ll often find great X-Plane 11 discounts in regular sales on Steam, the popular video game digital distribution service.
+X-Plane offers a great "out of the box" experience for serious flight simmers.

 To see a full list of the desktop and mobile flight simulators we’re aware of, expand the option below.